-There are several factors that can affect real estate commission rates in Alaska.
-These include the type of property being sold, the location of the property, the value of the property, and the services provided by the agent or broker will affect the real estate commission.
+There are several factors that can affect Alaska’s real estate commission rates.
+These include the type of property being sold, the location of the property, and the value of the property.
+Additionally, the services provided by the agent or broker will affect the real estate commission.

 For example, selling a luxury home may require a higher commission rate than selling a more modest home.
 Similarly, an agent who provides full-service support throughout the entire transaction may charge a higher commission than an agent who only provides limited services.

 As with any major financial decision, it’s important to shop around and compare different agents and commission rates before choosing the one that’s right for you.